 Some customer questionnaire emails drive customers through to a long-winded questionnaire.

-Tell them that it won’t happen – you just need them to click a single button, and that they can provide a few simple comments to back up their click, if they want to.
+Tell them that it won’t happen.
+You just need them to click a single button, and that they can provide a few simple comments to back up their click, if they want to.

 For Email Thermometer surveys, you can ask “How are we doing?”and for Embedded Thermometer buttons, try “How was our service today?” or “Got 2 seconds to let us know how we did?”

 Use phrases that emphasize you just want a single click, or a few seconds of your customers’ time.
 This will help keep response rates high.

 Before you start, know what you will do with the results as they come in.
 Make sure you’ve set up the alerts to work as you’d like and have people ready and waiting to expect them and know what to do next.

 - Red = senior manager calls customer within 4 hours